-While many services offer free or cheap VoIP telephone and video conferencing software for individuals, many of these options do not scale for business use.
-Companies whose sales associates and call centers rely on telephones for the majority of their business tasks will need features and reliability not currently offered by consumer VoIP choices.
+While many services offer free or cheap VoIP telephone and video conferencing software for individuals, these options typically do not scale for business use.
+Companies whose sales associates and call centers rely on telephones for the majority of their business tasks will need features and reliability not currently offered by residential VoIP providers.

 VoIP service doesn’t require dedicated phone lines; it taps into your existing local area network (LAN) to provide telephone services.
 This means VoIP phones can provide sophisticated functionality and scalability to businesses, usually at a reduced cost.

 There are two main types of VoIP phones: